vladyio/kod.one/README.md

 </div>

 <div align="center">
-  💎 Ruby 3 · 🛤 Rails 7 · ⚛️ React 18
+  💎 Ruby 3.2 · 🛤 Rails 7 · ⚛️ React 18
 </div>
 <br />

-**Kod.One** is a simple tool which allows creating and sharing small pieces of code or just text with your friends and collegues.
+**Kod.One** is a code snippets sharing tool.

-The goal of this project is to be an easy and quick tool.
+Paste some code and you're good to go!
+Nothing extra.

 ![Screenshot](shot.png)